 We are completely addicted to train travel in Switzerland in the winter.

-Living and working overseas in South Korea, Sultanate of Oman, Kingdom of Bahrain and Australia was brilliant.
+Living and working overseas in South Korea, Sultanate of Oman, Kingdom of Bahrain, and Australia were brilliant.

 There are too many “bests” to list.
 We LOVE all travel!